repetitioestmaterstudiorum/kaggle-birdclef23/audio-classification/experiment-log.md

 It seems that lower batch sizes (4 and 8) yield best results.

+Also interesting is that ideal learning rates are quote low for an adam optimizer (~0.00008).

 ### Optimizer: Weight decay or not?

 Experiment: Run training with and without dropout of 0.1, all else equal (batch_size 16, all training data, 10 epochs, 128 n_mels, 0.0002 lr)